Steps to Update Biometrics if Aadhaar Authentication Fails

 When to Consider Regular Biometric Updates

-While not strictly mandatory for adults unless there’s an issue, it’s a good idea to consider updating your biometrics if you frequently experience authentication failures.
-If you’ve had a significant hand injury, or if your occupation causes wear on your fingertips, an update can be very helpful.
-Some people also choose to update their biometrics every 10 years as a general good practice to ensure their details remain current and reliable.
+While updating biometrics is not strictly compulsory for adults unless a specific concern arises, it is advisable to consider an update if you frequently experience authentication failures.
+If you have sustained a significant hand injury, or if your occupation causes wear on your fingertips, an update can be very helpful.
+Some people also choose to update their biometrics every 10 years as a recommended practice to ensure their details remain current and reliable.